 Clothing is a language, a visual one.
 It can speak to people in different forms of communication and reveals to those around us certain details about our personality, background, and financial status.

-4. The problem is personal.
+4. The problem at its root is personal.
 That’s why it becomes collective.

 The advertising industry and the image industry, in general, have great power to shape social trends and norms.
 By systematically including sexist elements in their works for decades, they have in fact cemented the position of women as objects of desire rather than as equals of the male sex.